vaaaaanquish/Awesome-Rust-MachineLearning/README.md

 There is also the familiar `huggingface/tokenizers` in Python.
 In `rs-natural`, addition to Tokenize, Distance, NGrams, Naive-Bayes and TF-IDF can also be used.
+Machine learning models may be used to process NLP.

 - [huggingface/tokenizers](https://github.com/huggingface/tokenizers/tree/master/tokenizers) - The core of tokenizers, written in Rust.
 Provides an implementation of today's most used tokenizers, with a focus on performance and versatility.
 - [guillaume-be/rust-tokenizers](https://github.com/guillaume-be/rust-tokenizers) - Rust-tokenizer offers high-performance tokenizers for modern language models, including WordPiece, Byte-Pair Encoding (BPE) and Unigram (SentencePiece) models
 - [christophertrml/rs-natural](https://github.com/christophertrml/rs-natural) - Natural Language Processing for Rust
+- [bminixhofer/nnsplit](https://github.com/bminixhofer/nnsplit) - Semantic text segmentation.
+For sentence boundary detection, compound splitting and more.
 - [greyblake/whatlang-rs](https://github.com/greyblake/whatlang-rs) - Natural language detection library for Rust.
 - [finalfusion/finalfrontier](https://github.com/finalfusion/finalfrontier) - Context-sensitive word embeddings with subwords.
 In Rust.
 - [stickeritis/sticker](https://github.com/stickeritis/sticker) - A LSTM/Transformer/dilated convolution sequence labeler